tariq7299/final-project-cs50/frontend/public/to-do.md

 - Change the date columns to be datetime().now() and not datetime.now().date() to be able to sort it later !
 - Consider adding a column called "Currency" "UsersDebts and UsersCredits" to enable users to store value of money indifferent currencires
 - Consider removing "wallet_id" from UsersWallets as serves the purpose as "user_id"
+- Change the UserSpendinds to UsersExpenses, annd also each coulmn with 'spending' title to 'expense' ..etc

 ## run.py